cschroe/cschroe.github.io/_pages/about.md

 <img src="{{site.url}}/images/SCH01746.jpeg" width="300" align="left" style="display: block; margin-right: 40px;" />

-I am a PhD Student in Economics at the Stockholm School of Economics.
-I have research interests in labour economics and finance.
+I hold a PhD in Economics from the Stockholm School of Economics.
+My research interests are broadly within the fields of labour economics and finance.

 Prior to my doctoral studies, I obtained an MSc from the Humboldt-Universität zu Berlin and a BA & BComm from the University of Calgary.